nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-05-18-lazyadmin.md

 ![screenshot3](../assets/images/lazyadmin/screenshot3.png)

-Visiting /content, I was brought to a webpage that seems to run off **SweetRice**, which is a website management system that I've never heard of.
+Visiting /content, I was brought to a webpage that seems to run off [SweetRice](https://www.sweetrice.xyz/), which is a website management system that I've never heard of.
 There were instructions on how to open the website and also some links to SweetRice documentation pages:

 ![screenshot4](../assets/images/lazyadmin/screenshot4.png)